creold/illustrator-scripts/md/Artboard.md

 > If you want to change the number of rows, change the CFG `rows: 5` in the script file and the same value in `listHeight: 5 * 32`.
 In `precision: 0` sets the number of decimal places for height and width of artboards and objects.

 > [!NOTE]
-> Vote on [Uservoice #1](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/43575576-bulk-re-naming-of-layers), [Uservoice #2](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/39925396-find-and-replace-text-in-object-name-in-the-layers), [Uservoice #3](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/35567803-advanced-rename-tools-for-artboards-with-find-re), [Uservoice #4](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/34698628-can-we-rename-multiple-layers-in-one-go) to add this feature to Illustrator.
+> Vote on [Uservoice #1](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/43575576-bulk-re-naming-of-layers), [Uservoice #2](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/39925396-find-and-replace-text-in-object-name-in-the-layers), [Uservoice #3](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/35567803-advanced-rename-tools-for-artboards-with-find-re) to add this feature to Illustrator.

 ![BatchRenamer](https://i.ibb.co/p2VXbY9/Batch-Renamer.gif)